 A mentor is a seasoned professional who has advanced job-related experience, knowledge of the organization, a positive attitude, and excellent communication skills.
 The selection process includes evaluating the potential mentor's ability to meet the following expectations:

-Support the mission and values of the Stanford Hospital & Clinics (SHC).
+Support the mission and values of the Stanford Health Care (SHC).

 Participate in achieving SHC, Nursing, and Unit Goals.